wtimkey/wtimkey.github.io/index.md

 ---

 ## Publications
-William Timkey and Marten van Schijndel. "[All Bark and No Bite: Rogue Dimensions in Transformer Language Models Obscure Representational Quality](https://arxiv.org/abs/2109.04404)" In <i>Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)</i>.
+William Timkey and Marten van Schijndel. "[All Bark and No Bite: Rogue Dimensions in Transformer Language Models Obscure Representational Quality](https://aclanthology.org/2021.emnlp-main.372/)" In <i>Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)</i>.
 2021.
-(9% oral)

 Matt Wilber, William Timkey, and Marten van Schijndel. "[To Point or Not to Point: Understanding How Abstractive Summarizers Paraphrase Text](https://aclanthology.org/2021.findings-acl.298/)" In <i>Proceedings of the 2021 Findings of the ACL</i>.
 2021.